Friday, 12 December 2025

 Other:

-It's reveal day again at Card Chain Challenge.
-Mine has gone to Daja this time.
+It's reveal day at Card Chain Challenge where this month 30 participants sent and received hand made cards.
+Mine went to Karolina this time.

-From the options on offer I chose the colours, the sketch, the theme of fruit and the product option of stencilling.
+From the options on offer I chose the theme of men in hats and the product and technique options of stencil and scoring, sticking to my usual CCC aesthetic of one layer.

 Stamps: